Orthodontics focuses on preventing, diagnosing, and treating crooked teeth and bite problems.

 Clear aligners

-Clear aligners are thin trays customized to fit your mouth precisely and gradually apply pressure to shift your teeth.
+Clear aligners are thin, custom-made trays that fit your mouth precisely and gradually apply pressure to shift your teeth.
 Each aligner typically adjusts teeth a fraction of a millimeter at a time and is worn for at least 22 hours a day for one week or more.

-Aligners must be removed while eating, drinking, brushing, and flossing.
-Depending on the patient’s orthodontic concerns and the movements needed to address them; different treatment durations are required to straighten misaligned teeth.
+You’ll need to remove aligners when eating, drinking anything other than water, brushing, or flossing.
+Different treatment durations are required to straighten misaligned teeth, depending on the patient’s orthodontic concerns and the movements needed to address them.
 Consult an orthodontist to determine whether aligners are the best solution for you.

 Retainers